Want to Run a Marathon?

 - Cut off time.
 This is the time you’re allowed to take to run the course, look for marathons that have a cut off time around 8 hours… That should give you more than enough time.
 If you’re a first timer, your main goal should be completion… You will be in a special club if you do.
 Only 0.5% of the population have completed a marathon…

-- There are hundreds of marathons you could enter, but picking a well-organised, well-supported marathon is a good place to start.
+- There are hundreds of marathons you could enter, but picking a well-organized, well-supported marathon is a good place to start.
 You will be amazed how much the crowd support and atmosphere will help you.
 My top 3 for support marathons would be:

 Select a training plan that works for you.
 Most training plans are 12 weeks long and are usually constructed to help you finish in a certain time.
 If you don’t have experience of running, I would suggest 18+ weeks before you are ‘match fit’.